 The City's and Agency's outstanding debt portfolios, as described in Section IV, include variable rate bonds and commercial paper notes that are secured by letters of credit or are purchased directly by a bank ("direct placements").
 Administration of letter of credit facilities and direct placements presents an ongoing and significant work effort for Debt Management staff and the City Attorney's Office.
 This work effort is related to the renewal efforts.
 The agreements with the banks typically require renewal every three years and market activity requires ongoing review and monitoring given the variable rate nature of the obligations.
-Banks have become increasingly interested in purchasing variable rate bonds directly from municipal bond issuers in order to avoid the federal banking requirement to set aside capital reserves for letters of credit.

-Issuing and paying agents draw against letters of credit when necessary to make payments of principal and interest on the outstanding debt.
-Direct placements do not require a letter of credit but include a variable index interest rate and have a mandatory tender expiration date.
-The total cost of funds under both programs is similar.
-As outlined in the table below, the City currently has approximately \$598.2 million in letters of credit, revolving line of credit and direct placement bonds supporting two series of variable rate bonds, two commercial paper programs, and two revolving line of credit facilities as of June 30, 2019, up from \$472.8 million as of June 30, 2018.
-This represents a significant decrease from the City's variable rate exposure of over \$1 billion as of June 30, 2010.
+The interest on variable rate demand bonds is determined through a remarketing function, with rates set by the market, based on liquidity in the form of a letter of credit or standby purchase agreement for a limited period such as three years when the facility needs to be renewed, replaced or the bonds redeemed.
+Issuing and paying agents draw against facilities when necessary to for liquidity.
+Direct placements do not require a liquidity facility.
+The interest rate on the direct placement is generally set based on an indexed interest rate, plus a spread and have a mandatory tender expiration date.
+The total cost of funds under both programs is comparable, but different market conditions have provided an advantage to one or the other, especially based on internal factors affecting banks.
+As outlined in the table below, the City currently has approximately \$580 million in letters of credit, revolving line of credit, two commercial paper programs, and two revolving line of credit facilities as of June 30, 2020, down from \$598.2 million as of June 30, 2019.
+This represents a significant decrease over the past 10 years from the City's variable rate exposure of over \$1 billion as of June 30, 2010.

-Summary of Letters of Credit and Direct Placement Banks As of June 30, 2019
+Summary of Letters of Credit and Direct Placement Banks As of June 30, 2020

-Bond Series Project Description Bank Authorized Amount (1) Expiration Date Letters of Credit Airport Commercial Paper Series ABC Airport Terminal Area Improvement Program Bank of America \$75,000,000 (2) 9/10/2021 City of San José Financing Authority Commercial Paper Various City projects State Street/ US Bank 125,000,000 (3) 2/23/2022 Revolving Line of Credit San Jose-Santa Clara Regional Wastewater Facility Wastewater System and Treatment Plant Projects Wells Fargo Bank, N.A.
-300,000,000(4) 10/19/2020 San Jose Clean Energy Revolving Credit Facility Energy Power Provider Contracts Barclays Bank PLC 80,000,000 11/27/2023 Direct Placement City of San José Financing Authority Lease Revenue Bonds Series 2008E-1 and Series 2008E-2 Ice Centre US Bank 18,210,000 12/13/2019 Total \$598,210,000
+Bond Series Letters of Credit Project Description Bank Authorized Amount (1) Expiration Date Airport Commercial Paper Series ABC Airport Terminal Area Improvement Program Bank of America \$75,000,000 (2) 9/10/2021 City of San José Financing Authority Commercial Paper Various City projects State Street/ US Bank 125,000,000(3) 2/23/2022 Revolving Line of Credit San Jose-Santa Clara Regional Wastewater Facility Wastewater System and Treatment Plant Projects Wells Fargo Bank, N.A.
+300,000,000(4)(5) 10/18/2023 San Jose Clean Energy Revolving Credit Facility Total Energy Power Provider Contracts Barclays Bank PLC 80,000,000 (5) \$580,000,000 11/27/2023

-(1) Commercial paper principal or Credit facility capacity.
+(1) Commercial Paper principal or Credit Facility capacity.